-- Marking team meetings part-way through the marking process to review grade allocations to date - Blind marking part-way through the marking process to ensure comparability (both on-campus and between campuses) - Coordination of marking days on campus for members of the marking teams to encourage discussion about 'difficult' mark allocations - Mentoring of new or sessional marking staff via regular meetings during the marking process to ensure they are familiar with application of the marking criteria, and the relevant academic standards
+- Discussions among marking team members throughout the marking process to review marks awarded to date.
+(NB: these can either be formally organised meetings, or discussions organised between more experienced markers other individual markers, or groups of markers using a structured sampling frame to ensure those staff members who need this most receive the greatest support.) - Blind double marking and review part-way through the marking process to ensure comparability (both on-campus and between campuses).
+Again, a stratified sampling approach can be taken to give more support to less experienced markers. - Coordination of marking days on campus for members of the marking teams - encourages and supports discussion/ review of 'difficult' or 'unusual' marking challenges and mark allocations. - Mentoring of new and less experienced marking staff via any structured support mechanism (e.g. meetings, briefings, support resources, individual or group discussions) to ensure they are familiar with the application of the marking criteria and the relevant academic standards.)